Relative Attention-based One-Class Adversarial Autoencoder for Continuous Authentication of Smartphone Users: Conclusion

 \section{Conclusion}

 In this work, we propose a relative attention-based one-class adversarial autoencoder for continuous authentication of smartphone users.
 We combine the convolutional layers and the constructed relative attention layers to capture rich contextual semantic representation of smartphone user's behavioral patterns.
 More importantly, the proposed relative attention-based one-class adversarial autoencoder only learns the latent representations of legitimate user's behavioral patterns, which is trained without negative samples from impostors.
 The proposed authentication method achieves excellent performance with a high authentication frequency (0.7s) on three public dataset.
 Experimental results show that the proposed authentication method achieves 0.77\% FAR, 1.39\% FRR, 1.05\% EER and 0.998 AUROC on the HMOG dataset.
 We also achieve excellent performance with 0.99\% FAR, 2.05\% FRR, 1.09\% EER and 0.997 AUROC on the BrainRun dataset, and 0.94\% FAR, 1.52\% FRR, 1.08\% EER and 0.997 AUROC on the IDNet dataset.
 Compared with representative continuous authenticaton methods, experimental results demonstrate that the proposed authentication method can achieve superior authentication performance.
 Besides, experimental results show that the proposed authentication method can achieve 0.01\% FAR, 1.41\% FRR, 1.28\% EER, 0.996 AUROC, and 0.01\% FAR, 1.35\% FRR, 1.23\% EER, 0.997 AUROC, when the behavioral biometrics from BrainRun dataset and IDNet dataset are used to launch the random attacks, respectively.
+Experimental results also demonstrate that we can achieve 1.63\% FAR, 1.45\% FRR, and 1.51\% EER under the impersonation attack.